radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 RadiantOne supports the LDAP_MATCHING_RULE_IN_CHAIN operator and allows clients to issue search filters using the 1.2.840.113556.1.4.1941 matching rule OID.
 This provides a method to look up the ancestry of an object and can be used in a search filter to retrieve all groups a user is a member of even when that group is nested (and is a member of another group).
 If the base DN in the RadiantOne namespace is associated with a proxy view, the search filter containing the matching rule OID is passed to the backend which must process the LDAP_MATCHING_RULE_IN_CHAIN.
 If the base DN in the RadiantOne namespace is associated with a persistent cache or a Universal Directory store, RadiantOne processes the matching rule locally.

 >[!warning] If you are using the Linked Attributes calculation in RadiantOne and the users and groups are local, in a persistent cache or Universal Directory store, you must enable the Optimize Linked Attribute setting to support filters requesting isMemberOf/memberOf.
 This ensures good performance.
-For details on this setting, see the Namespace Configuration Guide (applicable to RadiantOne Universal Directory stores) or the Deployment and Tuning Guide (applicable to persistent cache).
+For details on this setting, see the Namespace Configuration Guide (applicable to RadiantOne Universal Directory stores) or the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface) (applicable to persistent cache).

 ![An image showing ](Media/Image3.112.jpg)